The Mamluk dynasty or Mamluk sultanate was a kingdom during the middles ages that spread over the areas of the Hejaz, the Levant, and Egypt.

-In 1258, Mongols under the leadership of Halagu attached middle east, sacked Baghdad and started advancing.
+In 1258, Mongols under the leadership of Halagu attached middle east sacked Baghdad and started advancing.
 Considering it a common threat Qutuz and Bahris put aside their differences and defeated Mongols in the battle of Ain Jalut.
-After defeating Mongols the differences again arose and Qutuz was assassinated by Bahris.
+After defeating the Mongols the differences again arose and Qutuz was assassinated by Bahris.

-In 1516 Salim I again arranged a great army with intentions of conquering Egypt.
-In August of 1516 the Battle of Marj Dabiq was fought and the Mamluk Sultan was killed as the Mamluk cavalry had no answers to the superior Ottoman artillery.
+In 1516 Salim I again arranged a great army with intention of conquering Egypt.
+In August of 1516, the Battle of Marj Dabiq was fought and the Mamluk Sultan was killed as the Mamluk cavalry had no answers to the superior Ottoman artillery.

-The Mamluks were the bought soldiers that were mostly imported by the last Ayyubid Sultan Al-Saleh and were the integral part of his army as they fought fearlessly.
+The Mamluks were the bought soldiers that were mostly imported by the last Ayyubid Sultan Al-Saleh and were an integral part of his army as they fought fearlessly.
 Later, when the King Louis IX of France attacked Egypt and his forces were able to capture some important locations.

-Even though the Abbasid King had died, but the Mamluks were able to take the control of this important location.
-Under the flag of Mamluks there were two dynasties the Bahri Dynasty and the Burji Dynasty.
+Even though the Abbasid King had died, the Mamluks were able to take the control of this important location.
+Under the flag of Mamluks, there were two dynasties the Bahri Dynasty and the Burji Dynasty.
 These slaves had a high social rank and even after the fall of the Mamluk dynasty they had enough influence.